w3c/wg-effectiveness/meetings_1.md

 * What needs to different types of attendees have?
 * How do chairs impact the WG effectives?
   * What can be done to support chairs?
+  * How effective is the current chair training?
 * How do team contacts impact the WG effectives?
   * What can be done to support team contacts?
 * Would clearer documentation assist the various types of attendee?